 What’s an Example of Anhedonia?

-Engaging in an activity that previously brought you joy or positive feelings, but no longer elicits those feelings, is one example of anhedonia.
-If you used to enjoy playing video games every day after work, but now feel nothing when gaming, this could be an example of anhedonia.
-If you loved meeting up with a group of friends each month for dinner, but now are indifferent to attending these get-togethers or returning calls, this could be an example of anhedonia.
+Engaging in an activity that previously brought on a positive effect, but no longer elicits those feelings, is one example of anhedonia.
+If you used to enjoy playing video games every day after work, but now feel nothing when gaming, this could be a symptom of anhedonia.
+If you loved meeting up with a group of friends each month for dinner, but now are indifferent to attending these get-togethers or returning calls, this could be a symptom of anhedonia.

 There are many ways that anhedonia may manifest, all are characterized by a loss of pleasurable feelings around something that would typically evoke a positive reaction.

 If you are experiencing anhedonic symptoms, your first step may be to visit your primary care doctor.
 It’s important to rule out any medical conditions that might cause an inability to experience pleasure.

 Your doctor will likely examine you, ask you a series of diagnostic questions, and may perform lab tests to see if your hormone and vitamin levels are normal.
 If you are fine physically, your doctor will likely refer you to a psychiatrist or psychologist.
 Talkspace also has online psychiatry services available, which connect you to a licensed prescriber from the comfort of your home.

 If you are diagnosed with anhedonia by a licensed mental health professional, it’s probable that you will need to treat the mental health issue causing your anhedonic symptoms in order to experience relief.
 So, for example, if depression is causing anhedonia, your therapist will work on treating that.